On Sept. 14, I received this email:

 We’re excited to learn more about you and share your story with our readers.
 There is no cost involved, but we’ll of course need some of your time for the interview.
 Please let me know if you would be interested in being featured.

 Los Angeles, CA 90013

 VoyageChicago.com | Preferences

 It felt like an honor, but I soon realized that this PR opportunity wasn’t about me at all.
-Many of many friends and colleagues also received the same email.
-Some were sent by Brown; others were sent by a Naomi Hoke, Grace Samolde, Meryll Galino and/or Emma Scott, among others.
+It also wasn’t from the similarly named Voyage Media, which incubates projects by aspiring filmmakers.
+Plus, many friends and colleagues also received the same email.
+Some were sent by Brown; others were sent by Naomi Hoke, Grace Samolde, Meryll Galino and/or Emma Scott, among others.
 They were received by fellow artists, colleagues and friends in Miami, Phoenix, Dallas, San Diego, Houston, Atlanta and LA.